emmydynamics/DSA-Documentations/README.md

 - What is working
 - what is not working
 - whate we should focus on

+## EXCEL FUNCTIONS

+1. Rows: are the numbers **Total Numbers rows in Excel 1048576**

+2. Columns: are the latters **Total Numbers column in Excel 16384**

+3. Cell: this is the intercept of rows and columns

+4. Name Box: tells you position you are in excel

+5. Formula Bar: the box in front of the name box it display calculations